1956 Poznań protests: Aftermath

 About 250 people were arrested in the first few days, including 196 workers; several hundred others were arrested in the following weeks.
 Stanisław Hejmowski, the lawyer who defended them, faced repressions by the government for his statement that the government's actions had led to the death of innocent civilians.
 The government failed in its attempts to coerce the detainees into stating that they were provoked by foreign (Western) secret services; nonetheless, this became the official line of the government for years to come.

 Soon the ideologues realized that they had lost the support of the Soviet Union, and the regime turned to conciliation by announced wage rises and other reforms.
 Realizing the need for a change in leadership, the Polish communists chose a new leader, Władysław Gomułka, who was considered a moderate; this transition is known as Polish October (or "Gomułka Thaw").
 In spite of this, the communist authorities censored all information on the Poznań events for a quarter of a century.

 Historians were denied source materials for research, and censorship was effective in eliminating any mention of the events of June 1956 from publicly available sources.
 Persecution of the most active participants would be carried out for many years.
 The memory of the events was preserved by the participants and members of opposition.
 After the Gdańsk Agreement in 1980, the Solidarity movement, as one of its first actions decided to raise a monument in memory of the Poznań June 1956 events.

 Many historians consider the Poznań 1956 protests to be an important milestone in modern history of Poland, and one of the events that precipitated the fall of communism in Poland.
-Nonetheless, the protests of 1956 were not motivated by anti-communist ideology; the workers' demands were mostly of an economic nature, centering around better work conditions rather than any political objectives.
+Nonetheless, the protests of 1956 were not motivated by clearly anti-communist ideology; the workers' demands were mostly of an economic nature, centering around better work conditions rather than any other clearly articulated political objectives.
 The workers sang "The Internationale" and their banners read "We demand bread."
 It was the government's consistent failure to fulfil the first demand which eventually led to the demands for political change, but even during the history of Solidarity few demanded wide political reforms.

 Commemoration

+On 23 June 1996, The Children of June of '56 was unveiled in Poznań.
+It stands in dedication to the children who participated in the protests.

 On 21 June 2006, to commemorate the 50th anniversary of the events, the Polish parliament Sejm declared 28 June to be a national holiday in Poland; the Day of Remembrance of the Poznań June 1956.